amatov/FragmentomicsSubclinicalDisease/README.md

 - Healthy individuals and cancer patients exhibit differences for particular fragment lengths.
-- Two or three peaks on the divergence histogram.
+- We observe two to three peaks (see KLD_CRC_FRL.pdf) on the divergence histogram.
 - CRC patients and other cancers exhibit differences for particular fragment lengths.
 - At least 8% of the fragments belong to diverging populations.